 These longboards make up for being super trendy looking and being available in numerous designs and colors.
 These longboards come in drop down deck with drop through ends that result in smooth riding even while doing curving.
-The curving can be done with edge with addition of the wheels as well.
+The curving can be done with edge with the addition of the wheels as well.
 The deck is made with 7 layers of hardwood maple wood so you know it is going to last you through the years.
 The trucks are aluminum made with 7 inches inverted design.

 The PU wheels result in high bounce with flat surface resistance.
 These wheels are 70 mm in diameter.
 The bearings are the precision SCSK8 ABEC 9 kind with SCSK8 pro black grip tape for giving the ride superior grip with the pavement even during harsher turns.
 The maximum weight limit of this longboard is 220 pounds.
 The package includes one pre-assembled complete longboard so you don’t need any type of tools to get this done.